rakamoviz/infixCalc/README.md

  - Question: How do we come up with those test-cases?
- - Answer: Combinatorial (e.g.: operand-lowprecedence-operand-highprecedence, operand-highprecedence-operand-lowprecedence, operand-lowprecedence-operand-lowprecedence, operand-highprecedence-operand-highprecedence, and so on), identify corner cases (e.g.: whitespace-padded input, invalid infix notation, etc), etc.
+ - Answer: Combinatorial (e.g.: operand-lowprecedence-operand-highprecedence, operand-highprecedence-operand-lowprecedence, operand-lowprecedence-operand-lowprecedence, operand-highprecedence-operand-highprecedence, and so on), identify corner cases (e.g.: whitespace-padded input, invalid infix notation, etc), boundary values (e.g.: division by zero), etc.

  - Question: How do we know what to expect?
  - Answer: Use the following steps: